abhinemani/abhinemani.github.io/README.md

 # Abhi Nemani

-Personal and professional website, reframing "portfolio" features and designs as case studies and tutorials, making it a kind of educational site.
-Powered by Jekyll.
+Personal and professional website.
+A kind of "portfolio" design has been re-purposed to serve as both an educational hub with lectures and best practices.
+Includes RSS feed and search functionality atop Jekyll.